Gail Power – Darwin

 Karl Baker – Founder

 Karl founded Mindfulness Works New Zealand in 2013.
 He has been practising mindfulness and meditation for over 10 years.
 During that time, Karl has worked one-on-one as a key mindfulness and meditation teacher and has attended numerous multi-day silent insight meditation retreats.
 Karl was involved in assisting establishing the Wellington Insight Meditation group.
 His principle teachers have been Stephen (Nyanaviro) Archer, Shard Rogell and Jeremy Logan.

 Mindfulness Works New Zealand runs 30 introductory courses every month, with over 600 people attending on a monthly basis.
-Mindfulness Works New Zealand has 20 facilitators involved in delivering mindfulness courses throughout the country.
+Mindfulness Works New Zealand has over 30 facilitators involved in delivering mindfulness courses throughout the country.

 Karl founded Mindfulness Works Australia in 2015, with the intention of bringing low-cost, practical, non-religious and effective introductory mindfulness and meditation courses to the whole of Australia.

 Karl has an honours degree from Victoria University and has helped found three successful businesses.
-He lives in Upper Hutt with partner Claro and two cats, Nico and Shanti.
+He lives on the Sunshine Coast in Australia with partner Claro and two cats, Nico and Shanti.
 He has a sweet tooth, a sweet personality (yes, he did write this) and likes craft beer.